CSOIreland/edprofiles/README.md

 * ED maps were created using raw data from OSM and pre-created styles located at https://gitlab.com/champs-libres/public/champs-libres-qgis-osm-style.
 To create these maps, the raw OSM data was downloaded from geofabrik.de and the shapefiles were copied into the “shp” folder located in of “champs-libres-qgis-osm-style-master”.
 The champs-libres-qgis-osm-style.qgs file was then opened in QGIS and some minor edits were made.
 Finally, the QGIS Atlas tool was used to create individual maps for every ED.
 * Headers were added to the index.html page and the table search page manually during the process, as well as some other edits.
 If trying to recreate, using the Notepad++ plugin “compare” to compare the outputted map and HTML table to those on the website would be a good starting point.
 * "TopAndBottomEDs.R" is what is used to create the tables for the CSO publication <a href="https://www.edprofiles.cso.ie/2022/health">here</a>.
+* The outputted reports are contained within the "Reports" folder of the repository